 According to Fortune, the Harvard Business School 2015 Survey on U.S. Competitiveness represents a shift in attitude toward the issue of income and wealth concentration.
 Professors Jan Rivkin and Michael Porter, and Harvard Business School Senior Fellow Karen Mills titled their report on the survey’s findings, “The Challenge of Shared Prosperity,” underscoring the surprising finding that the American and global business elite are starting to believe that income inequality is a serious threat to the country and to their businesses.
 They find that, “respondents remain pessimistic on balance about the likelihood that firms will lift American living standards by paying higher wages and benefits in the near term.
 Shared prosperity is not around the corner.”

-The recent three-way tinkling match in the White House over whether to build a border wall sadly embodies the narrow-mindedness of America’s leaders and disrespects the creative potential of American capitalism.
-It’s an undeniable fact that Donald, Chuck, and Nancy may be thinking way too small to discern the proper dimensions of a win-win agreement that could profit the United States for centuries...
+The stand off over building a border wall sadly embodies the narrow-mindedness of America’s leaders and disrespects the creative potential of American capitalism.
+It’s an undeniable fact that Donald, Chuck and Nancy are thinking way too small to discern the proper dimensions of a win-win agreement that could profit the United States for centuries...